mzattera/b2fJ/distr/README.txt

   Temporary folder for builds.

 lib
-  Libraries; these are built from java sources in src folder
+  Libraries; these are built from java sources in src folder.

 redistr
   Software used by this project (see COPRIGHT.txt)